Narehood/VM-Setup/README.md

 3. **Handles User Input**: Continuously prompts the user to select an option and executes the corresponding script or action.

-Would you like to know more about any specific part of the script?

-## XCP-NG Tools Installation
-The script first asks if you want to install XCP-NG Tools.
-If you choose 'Y' “yes”, it will detect your Linux distribution and install the appropriate packages.
-If you are not using XCP-NG as your hypervisor select 'N'

-## Standard Server Tools Installation
-The script then installs standard server tools (net-tools, cockpit, htop) based on your Linux distribution.

-## Change Hostname
-The script provides an option to change the hostname of your system.
-If you choose “yes”, you will be prompted to enter the new hostname.

-## Clone Dotfiles Repository
-Finally, the script installs a dotfiles config and runs its installation script to customize your shell.

 <br /><br /><br />
 ## Credit/License